-Sets the name of an initiator and optionally its profile.
+Description Sets the name of an initiator and optionally its profile.
+Minimum role standard Syntax set initiator id <initiator> [nickname <name>] [profile standard hp-ux openvms]</name></initiator> Parameters id <initiator> The ID of the initiator.

-set initiator

-id <initator>

-[nickname <name>]

-[profile standard|hp-ux|openvms]

-id <initator>

-The ID of the initiator.
 For FC, the ID is a WWPN.
 For SAS, the ID is a WWPN.
 For iSCSI, the ID is an IQN.
-A WWPN can include a colon between each byte but the colons will be discarded.
+A WWPN can include a colon between each byte but the colons will be discarded.</initiator>

-nickname <name>
+[nickname <name>]</name> Optional.
+Sets the name of the initiator to the specified name.
+Input rules: The value is case sensitive.
+The value can have a maximum of 32 bytes.
+The value can include spaces and printable UTF-8 characters except: ",. &lt; \ A value that includes a space must be enclosed in double quotes. [profile standard hp-ux openvms Optional. standard: Default profile. hp-ux: The host uses Flat Space Addressing. openvms: The host does not allow LUN 0 to be assigned to a mapping.
+CAUTION: Changing this parameter can disrupt access from connected initiators.
+Examples For FC initiator 21000024ff3dfed1, set its name to FC-port1 and profile to OpenVMS. set initiator id 21000024ff3dfed1 nickname FC-port1 profile openvms For SAS initiator 21000024ff3dfed1, set its name to SAS-port1 and profile to HP-UX. set initiator id 21000024ff3dfed1 nickname SAS-port1 profile hp-ux For iSCSI initiator iqn.1991-05.com.microsoft:myhost.domain, set its name to iSCSI-port1 and profile to standard. set initiator id iqn.1991-05.com.microsoft:myhost.domain nickname iSCSI-port1 profile standard See also show initiators set ipv6-network-parameters

+Description Sets IPv6 parameters for the network port in each controller module.

+Minimum role standard

+Syntax set ipv6-network-parameters

+[autoconfig enabled disabled on off]

+[controller a b both]

+[gateway <gateway>]</gateway>

+[reset-link]

+Parameters (i) NOTE: At minimum, autoconfig or gateway must be specified.

+[autoconfig enabled disabled on off]

 Optional.
-Sets the name of the initiator to the specified name.
-Input rules:

-- The value is case sensitive. - The value can have a maximum of 32 bytes. - The value can include spaces and printable UTF-8 characters except: " , . < \ - A value that includes a space must be enclosed in double quotes.

-profile standard|hp-ux|openvms

-- standard: Default profile. - hp-ux: The host uses Flat Space Addressing. - openvms: The host does not allow LUN 0 to be assigned to a mapping.

-igtriangleq CAUTION Changing this parameter can disrupt access from connected initiators.

-For FC initiator 21000024ff3dfed1, set its name to FC-port1 and profile to OpenVMS.

-set initiator id 21000024ff3dfed1 nickname FC-port1 profile openvms set initiator id 21000024ff3dfed1 nickname SAS-port1 profile hp-ux set initiator id iqn.1991-05.com.microsoft:myhost.domain nickname iSCSI-port1 profile standard set ipv6-network-parameters

-For SAS initiator 21000024ff3dfed1, set its name to SAS-port1 and profile to HP-UX.

-For iSCSI initiator iqn.1991-05.com.microsoft:myhost.domain, set its name to iSCSI-port1 and profile to standard.

-Sets IPv6 parameters for the network port in each controller module.

-At minimum, autoconfig or gateway must be specified.

-- enabled or on: Specifies to use an automated method (either DHCPv6 or SLAAC, as defined by the network configuration) to automatically configure the address.
+enabled or on: Specifies to use an automated method (either DHCPv6 or SLAAC, as defined by the network configuration) to automatically configure the address.
 If a DHCPv6 address is available, DHCPv6 will provide an interface address.
 If DHCPv6 cannot provide an address, the SLAAC address will be the single interface address.
-This is the default. - disabled or off: Specifies to use manual mode.
-This mode uses static IPv6 addresses set with the add ipv6address command.
+This is the default.

+• disabled or off: Specifies to use manual mode.
+This mode uses static IPv6 addresses set with the add ipv6-address command.
 To use manual mode, at least one and up to four IPv6 addresses must already be set.

-NOTE Enabling autoconfig will deactivate any static IPv6 addresses, which will no longer be reachable.
+(i) NOTE: Enabling autoconfig will deactivate any static IPv6 addresses, which will no longer be reachable.
 The static IPv6 addresses will otherwise remain in the configuration, but will not be bound to any interface unless autoconfig is subsequently disabled.

-controller a | b | both
+[controller a b both]